-Depending on your state, some types of infractions carry minumum mandatory fines and have a bad effect on your driver's license.
+Depending on your state, some types of infractions carry minimum mandatory fines and have a bad effect on your driver's license.
 Charges that are safety related carry closer consideration and stricter punishment.
-For example passing a school bus, speeding in a school zone or violationg a rail road crossing will result in a mandatory suspension of your drivers licence.
-Suspended drivers for DUI face minumum jail sentences.
+For example passing a school bus, speeding in a school zone or violations a rail road crossing will result in a mandatory suspension of your drivers license.
+Suspended drivers for DUI face minimum jail sentences.
 In such cases, judges do not have the authority to change or amend the sentence, the fines or subsequent effect on your driving record.
 You should consult with an experienced attorney to explore possible defenses in your case before pleading guilty.

 Pursuing A Bench Trial in Traffic Court

 Most judges have a policy to not give supervision (guilty with a deferred sentence in IL) after a finding of guilty at trial for a traffic case.
 If you are found guilty, and the facts reveal you did not have a case in the first place, the judge will not give you the same consideration he/she gives a person who pleads guilty.
 This result is commonly referred to as a trial tax.
 To avoid a trial tax, invest in a knowledgeable attorney who will advise you on the likelihood of winning your trial and then if needed, to help you identify your best option for sentencing.